Learn · Real Estate · 9 min read

 If you are new to digital takeoff or testing a workflow, there is no reason to commit to a $1,749 license upfront.
 Start with the Stack CT free tier or a PlanSnapper day pass to understand whether digital takeoff saves you meaningful time on your actual projects.
 Upgrade to a paid platform when the volume and complexity justify it.

 The common mistake is paying for capability you do not use.
 A $99/month takeoff platform adds $1,188/year in overhead.
 If you are doing four bids a month at $9/day with PlanSnapper, that is $36/month in tool cost.
 The math favors starting small and scaling deliberately.
+Understanding floor plan scale is also key, the accuracy of any area measurement depends on setting scale correctly from a known dimension.

 Integration with estimating software

 Takeoff and estimating are related but separate functions.
 Takeoff produces quantities; estimating attaches unit costs to produce a total.
 Some platforms handle both (PlanSwift, Stack CT).
-Others handle only takeoff and export to a separate estimating tool.
+Others handle only digital takeoff and export to a separate estimating tool.

 If you already use estimating software (Sage, BuilderTrend, Procore), check which takeoff tools export to formats those systems accept.
 PlanSwift exports to Excel and integrates with several estimating databases.
 Stack CT also exports quantities.
 PlanSnapper outputs an area figure, which you take to whatever cost calculation method you already use.
+For a quick sanity-check on residential square footage or permit applications, a lightweight browser tool is often all you need.

 Key takeaways